-Once upon a time a Depression-era budget meal, there are today few foods that elicit such a passionate response in the people of Chicago as the hot dog.
-Go-to stops for a pre-game meal or late-night sanctuaries for the buzzed and undernourished, hot dog stands are protected with unwavering loyalty in Chicagoland.
+Few foods elicit such a passionate response in the people of Chicago as the hot dog.
+Go-to stops for a pre-game meal or late-night sanctuaries for the inebriated, hot dog vendors are protected with unwavering loyalty in Chicagoland.

 Some so much so that they have cemented themselves in Chicago folklore and have appeared on TV shows like Weiners Circle while others like Portillo’s are known across the country.

-It might now be considered a classic American snack but in Chicago, the sausage capital of the United States, it’s a full meal and you’ll bet with dogma in Chicago if you think otherwise.
+It might now be considered a classic American snack, but the hot dog is a full meal in Chicago, the sausage capital of the United States, and you’ll bet with dogma in Chicago if you think otherwise.

 The boiled all-beef frankfurter is most commonly served on a steamed poppy seed bun packed with seven ingredients that make up the ‘dragged through the garden’ dog: yellow mustard, green relish, chopped white onion, a kosher pickle spear, tomatoes, sports peppers, and a dusting of celery salt.